cwinpy/cwinpy/docs/hierarchical.rst

 The currently allowed distributions are:

- * a multi-modal bounded Gaussian distribution: :class:`~cwinpy.hierarchical.BoundedGaussianDistribution`
+ * a mixture model of bounded Gaussian distributions:
+   :class:`~cwinpy.hierarchical.BoundedGaussianDistribution` (where the "bounding" refers to the distributions being constrained to positive values as :math:`Q_{22}` must be positive)
  * an exponential distribution: :class:`~cwinpy.hierarchical.ExponentialDistribution`
  * a power law distribution: :class:`~cwinpy.hierarchical.PowerLawDistribution`
  * a delta function distribution: :class:`~cwinpy.hierarchical.DeltaFunctionDistribution`